Fright Fest 2023: What’s new at Six Flags Great America this Halloween

 - Saw X – This is a somewhat new concept for Six Flags and Great America.
 The park has partnered with the movie studio Lionsgate to operate a haunted house based on the upcoming horror film Saw X. We weren’t able to take a look at the inside of this house yet.
 It’s located in the County Fair section of the park.
 Great America says guests will try to survive “terrifying traps in the untold chapter of his most personal game yet.”
 Sound fun?

 - The Estate at Wretched Meadows – This new house is set in the 1960s.
 The theme is a sprawling manor that has been home to multiple families, each one experiencing strange phenomena inside the home.
 I was given a preview of this house and even with a bright camera light following me, I jumped quite a few times.
 It should be even more sinister with the lights off.
 It’s located in the Southwest Territory section of the park.
-I will post my walkthrough of the haunted house after it airs on WGN Morning News!
+Here’s my walkthrough of this house!

 Kids Boo Fest